wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 #### Validating Scanned QR Code

 To validate an activation code scanned from QR code, you can use `PA2OtpUtil.parse(fromActivationCode:)` function.
-You have to provide the code, with or without the signature part.
+You have to provide the code with or without the signature part.
 For example:

 ```swift
 let scannedCode = "VVVVV-VVVVV-VVVVV-VTFVA#aGVsbG8......gd29ybGQ="